Reverse IP Address Lookup

 An IP address lookup allows you to find all of the publicly available information about an IP address including its geolocation, ISP, hostname, and more.
 This IP address can be your own, or it can be any IP address on the internet.

 To use an IP lookup, you’ll need to know the IP address you want to learn about before using the tool.
-That’s why you might see tools like this referred to as ‘reverse’ IP lookups.
+That’s why you may see tools like this referred to as ‘reverse’ IP lookups.

 This is the big difference between this IP lookup tool and an IP checker tool, which only gives you information about your own IP address.